KonduitAI/deeplearning4j/nd4j/ADRs/0003-Import_IR.md

 A declaration in libnd4j is a set of macros that can be found [here](https://github.com/eclipse/deeplearning4j/blob/master/libnd4j/include/system/op_boilerplate.h)

-All the macros contain various declarations that are easy to find for automatically extracting out what properties are declared with what variable names.

-We use this to create automatic attribute mappings that can be serialized as a protobuf file for interpretation by an interpreter.

 ## Format Comparison to other frameworks